santiment/academy/src/docs/metrics/top-social-gainers-losers/index.md

 This returns the projects that have gained or lost the most Social Volume over the given time window.

+Please note that metrics may undergo changes in historical values due to automated recalculations triggered monthly.
+We constantly update our labels which helps us to keep labels as fresh as possible but result historical data changes.
+Any modifications to labels, social sources, or relevant jobs will prompt recalculation for the previous month's data.
+Additionally, adjustments to labels automatically trigger recalculation of labeled balances.

 ---

 ## Measuring Unit